Get the latest on this project in your inbox.

-To guarantee a safe, clean and comfortable ride for Sound Transit passengers, Sound Transit must clean and maintain these vehicles every night.
-This new eastside facility supplements the existing Link OMF in Seattle's SODO neighborhood.
+Once East Link opens for service in 2023*, Sound Transit will guarantee a safe, clean and comfortable ride for our passengers by cleaning and maintaining these vehicles at the OMF East every night.
+This new eastside facility supplements Sound Transit’s existing Link OMF Central in Seattle's SODO neighborhood.